jamesbriggs/pico-build/README.md

 ---

-**Question:** I copypasta'ed your Makefile and now it doesn't work.
+**Question:** I copypasta'ed your Makefile and it doesn't seem to work for me.
 Why?

 **Answer:** make requires tab characters before bash commands, so check if you accidently converted the tabs to spaces. (vim will helpfully show red lines if you do that.)